 What Happens When You Don’t Have a Gallbladder and You Eat Fat?

-Without a gallbladder, bile is not immediately available when you eat fat, so the liver has to work harder to produce more bile.
+Even long after recovery, without a gallbladder, bile is not immediately available when you eat fatty foods (think fried foods, some red meats, and dairy products, especially high-fat dairy like ice cream, etcetera), so the liver has to work harder to produce more bile.
 This means anyone without a gallbladder relies on their liver to ramp up every time they consume fats.

-Since a keto diet is higher in fat, it’s important that you pace your fat intake if you’re eating keto and don’t have a gallbladder.
+Since a keto diet is higher in healthy fats, it’s important that you pace your high-fat foods intake if you’re eating keto and don’t have a gallbladder.
 Otherwise, you can consume too much fat too quickly and the liver may struggle to produce enough bile.
-This is not immediately life-threatening, but it can result in diarrhea or gastrointestinal distress, and, because you aren’t fully digesting the fats you’re eating, you might not get enough nutrients.
-Thus, you’ll want to take extra steps to ensure you can both digest fats and get the nutrients from the fats you consume while enjoying a keto lifestyle without a gallbladder.
+This is not immediately life-threatening, but it can result in unpleasant side effects, such as diarrhea or gastrointestinal distress (cramps, gas, bloating, and more).
+Plus, because you aren’t fully digesting the fats you’re eating, you might not get enough nutrients.
+Thus, you’ll want to take extra steps to ensure you can both digest fats and get the nutrients from the daily grams of fats you consume while enjoying a keto lifestyle without a gallbladder.

 How to Digest Fat on a Keto Diet Without a Gallbladder

 Managing fats on a keto diet without a gallbladder isn’t hard.
 It just requires thoughtful eating and heeding the following simple tips:

 Find your personal sweet spot of how much fat you need to consume to stay in ketosis.